 7.1 Performance Security

-7.1.1 The Contractor shall, for the performance of its obligations hereunder, provide to the Authority, within 30(Thirty) days of issue of LOA, an irrevocable and unconditional Bank Guarantee (the “Performance Security”), for an amount equal to [3% or 5% (three/five per cent) whichever is applicable],of the Contract Price from a Bank in the form set forth in Annex-I of Schedule-F
+7.1.1 Contractor shall, for the performance of its obligations hereunder, provide to the Authority, within 30(Thirty) days of issue of LOA, Performance security in the form of [Insurance Surety Bond*/ account payee demand draft/ fixed deposit receipt from a commercial bank/ online payment in an acceptable form/ an irrevocable and unconditional Bank Guarantee (the “Performance Security”)], for an amount equal to 5% (five percent) of the Contract Price from a Bank in the form set forth in Annex-I/IA of Schedule-F

-.

 The Performance Security shall be valid until 60 (sixty) days of the expiry of the Defects Liability Period specified in Clause 15.1.1.
-Until such time the Performance Security is furnishedby the Contractor pursuant hereto and the same comes into effect, the ‘Bid Security’ shall remain in force and effect, and upon such furnishingof the Performance Security, the Authority shall release the Bid Security to the Contractor.
-For the avoidance of doubt, the Parties expressly agree that the Contractor shall provide, no later than 30 (thirty) days prior to the expiry of the Performance Security for the Defects Liability Period specified in Clause 15.1.1, a Performance Security in respect of the extended Defects Liability Period, as specified in Clause 15.1.2, for an amount equal to [3% or5% (three/five per cent)whichever is applicable] of the estimated cost of the Structures, Important Bridges, if any, comprising a new technology not currently in use in the Railways and the interlocking and telecom switching equipment as specified in Schedule B.
+Until such time the Performance Security is provided by the Contractor pursuant hereto and the same comes into effect, the ‘Bid Security’ shall remain in force and effect, and upon such provision of the Performance Security, the Authority shall release the Bid Security to the Contractor.
+For the avoidance of doubt, the Parties expressly agree that the Contractor shall provide, no later than 30 (thirty) days prior to the expiry of the Performance Security for the Defects Liability Period specified in Clause 15.1.1, a Performance Security in respect of the extended Defects Liability Period, as specified in Clause 15.1.2, for an amount equal to 5%Five percent of the estimated cost of the Structures, Important Bridges, if any, comprising a new technology not currently in use in the Railways and the interlocking and telecom switching equipment as specified in Schedule B.

+*Note (In case PG in for of Insurance Surety Bond ):

+In case of extension of Date of Completion, selected bidder needs to submit extended Insurance Surety Bond/Fresh Insurance Surety Bond/fresh Performance Security, in any form as given above, before expiry of existing Insurance Surety Bond.

 7.1.2 Notwithstanding anything to the contrary contained in this Agreement, the Parties agree that in the event of failure of the Contractor to provide the Performance Security in accordance with the provisions of Clause 7.1.1 and within the time specified therein or such extended period as may be provided by the Authority, in accordance with the provisions of Clause 7.1.3, the Authority shall encash the Bid Security and appropriate the proceeds thereof as part-Damages, and thereupon all rights, privileges, claims and entitlements of the Contractor under or arising out of this Agreement shall be deemed to have been waived by, and to have ceased with the concurrence of the Contractor, and this Agreement shall be deemed to have been terminated by mutual agreement of the Parties along with further levy of the Liquidated Damages equivalent to the stipulated ‘Performance Security’, which shall be recoverable from contractor’s pending/future dues with IR in any of the ongoing/future contracts.

-7.1.3 In the event the Contractor fails to provide the Performance Security within 30 (Thirty) days of the issue of LOA as provided in Clause 7.1.1 above, the Contractor may seek extension of time for a period not exceeding a further 30(Thirty) days on payment of damages for such extended period equivalent to a sum calculated at the rate of0.002% (zero point zero zerotwo percent)of the Contract Price for each day of delay until the Performance Security is provided.
+7.1.3 In the event the Contractor fails to provide the Performance Security within 30 (Thirty) days of the issue of LOA as provided in Clause 7.1.1 above, the contractor may seek extension of time for a period not exceeding a further 30(thirty) days on payment of damages for such extended period equivalent to a sum calculated at the rate of0.01%(zero point zero one percent)of the Contract Price for each day until the Performance Security is provided.(i.e. from 31stday to 60th day).

 7.2 Extension of Performance Security